elbhednam/hello-world/README.md

-# hello-world
+# x86 Assembly
-this is the hello world repository
+Submitted assignments from Assembly Language for x86 Processors.
+All assignments use the Irvine library.